 By Erik Freeman, Lattice Technology

-One of my roles is to help manufacturing companies optimize their assembly processes.
+One of my roles is to help manufacturing companies optimize their assembly process.
 Over the years, I have met and discussed this challenge with many, many customers, making a broad range of products, from medical to automotive to aerospace.
 Sure, there are industry and company specific issues but by and large, companies that design and manufacture complex products share very similar needs regarding optimizing their assembly processes.

 In summary, the issue is how to effectively use 3D engineering CAD data downstream to plan and optimize; and to start as early as possibly without losing work when engineering changes occur.

 Companies have invested heavily in their 3D CAD system/s for their product development.
 The problem is that CAD is for product development.
 CAD systems are compute resource intensive, require extensive knowledge to operate, and licenses are expensive.
 Moreover, most importantly they are designed to be used by product designers and engineers

 How to effectively leverage the engineering data to downstream functions?
 This is the fundamental question and is the focus of this article.